 My prayer for you, reader, is that you will soberly consider this matter and the great and permanent danger that comes of erring in it.
 Watch and pray that ye enter not into temptation, and beware of praying for God to bless something He already declared in His word that He would not bless, or to reveal something to you that you already have been taught.

 If you are especially tempted because of loneliness, wait on the Lord.
 Jumping the gun is not the way.
 Trust in Him at all times ye people, pour out your heart before Him, and He shall direct thy paths.
-If you honour God in this matter, He will honour you.
+If you honor God in this matter, He will honor you.
 It might not look like the way you thought it would be when the time comes, but it will be worth the wait.
 God is able to orchestrate your life in the way that is best for His glory and for your temporal and eternal benefit if you submit to His will.
 He giveth grace unto the lowly; unto them that are willing to walk the lonely path for the sake of obeying Him.
 Be content with such things as ye have and where He has seen fit to place you in life.
 Use the time you have alone to grow in His Word and in grace.

-Blessings in the name of our saviour Jesus Christ.
+Blessings in the name of our Saviour Jesus Christ.